briwyatt/vend-o-matic-api/README.md

 http://127.0.0.1:8000/

-### 7. go to the swagger UI to see documentation and test the end points according to the api specification at link below:
+### 7. go to the swagger UI to see documentation and test the end points using their "Try it out" feature according to the api specification at link below:

 http://localhost:8000/api/ui/#/